ryanmzilis/com.docker.devenvironments.code/Writing.md

 </blockquote>
 ```

-## Custom page components (Coming soon)
+## Custom page components

 Sometimes you may need components that are more complex than bodies of text or images.
-You can create them under the `/shared` folder.
+You can create them under the `/includes` folder.
 These components are built with HTML and CSS and can include CSS classes.
-Make sure to check the CSS guidelines under [Developing](https://github.com/bwinton/StyleGuide/wiki/Developing#css) page.
+Make sure to check the CSS guidelines under [Developing](https://github.com/firefoxux/photon/wiki/Developing#css) page.